Partitions of Graphs into Special Bipartite Graphs: Classification of small excluded subgraphs

 If $H=K_2+K_1$ then there cannot be a single point independent of any other edge.
-Therefore, $G_i$ is complete for all $1 \le i \le k$ and the number of graphs in a minimal $H$-avoiding bipartite partition of $G$ gives the well-known Graham-Pollak theorem.
+Therefore, $G_i$ is a {\bf complete bipartite graph} for all $1 \le i \le k$ and the number of graphs in a minimal $H$-avoiding bipartite partition of $G$ gives the well-known Graham-Pollak theorem.

 \begin{theorem}[Graham--Pollak \cite{GP}] There are at least $n-1$ subgraphs in a complete bipartite partition of $K_n$ (and $n-1$ subgraphs are enough), that is, $\chi'_{K_2+K_1}(n)=n-1$. \end{theorem}